barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

 * path narrows scope for fine-grained feedback targeting.

-* Agents addressing items update the originating entry (matching facet/path) with a new resolution/note rather than appending duplicates, ensuring goal conditions can assert that all feedback is addressed.
+* Agents addressing items update the originating entry (matching facet/path) with a new resolution/note so downstream goal conditions can determine whether all feedback is addressed.

 * Serves both as conversational context and as a change log for future learning loops.